GeoffCox/geoffcox.github.io/MinimalAndComplete.md

 # Design Minimal and Complete Interfaces

-I was introduced to the concept of minimal and complete in [Effective C++](https://www.amazon.com/Effective-Specific-Improve-Programs-Designs/dp/0321334876) by Scott Meyers.
+Minimal *and* Complete has been one of my guiding principles in my work for almost 20 years.
+It has helped me write better interfaces and classes as well as architect components and systems.

-It has been one of my guiding principles in my work for almost 20 years.
-Applying it to interface design but also to component and system architectures has repeatedly helped me produce better code.
+Scott Meyers  introduced the concept of minimal and complete in [Effective C++](https://www.amazon.com/Effective-Specific-Improve-Programs-Designs/dp/0321334876).

 ## Minimal

 A minimal interface is as small as possible without losing required functionality.

-Minimal interfaces don't have multiple methods that do the same thing; callers shouldn't have to make a coin-toss decision between methods.
+Minimal interfaces don't have multiple methods that do the same thing; callers shouldn't need to make a coin-toss decision between methods.

 ## Complete

 A complete interface isn't missing anything.
 It fully satisfies its single responsibility.

-Just having all the methods and parameters isn't enough.
-The interface defines a complete contract including behavior, validation, performance, and implementation requirements.
+Just coding all the methods isn't enough.
+The interface defines a complete contract including behavior, validation, and performance requirements.

 ## Benefits